bangundwir/Heistcrypt/README.md

 ### Basic Usage
 1. **Launch HadesCrypt**
 2. **Select a file or folder**:
   - Drag and drop files/folders onto the interface, or
-   - Click "Select File" button
+  - Click "Select File" or "Select Folder" button
 3. **Enter a password** or click "Generate" for a secure password
 4. **Choose operation**:
    - Click "🔒 Encrypt" to encrypt the selected item